MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/managed-partners/xcode-ios/xcode-ios-mp.md

 1. Under **Project Settings**, click the **Build Settings** tab.

+   The "Build Settings" screen appears.

-2. In the Search field in the upper right, search for "Preprocessor Macros".
+2. In the **Search** field in the upper right, search for "Preprocessor Macros".

     For each build configuration under Preprocessor Macros, add both "XSAPI_C=1" and "XSAPI_I=1".